Beanpole (film): Plot

 Masha continues to see Sasha afterwards, frustrating Iya, who is confused and jealous.
 Iya finds out she is not pregnant.
 While trying on a dress for their seamstress neighbor, Masha twirls frantically and frenetically over and over and over.
 Iya calms Masha by kissing her.
 Masha initially fights her off but Iya suffers episode, during which Masha kisses her strongly in return.
-Later, after an argument in which Iya orders Sasha to stop coming to their apartment with food, but Sasha invites Masha to meet his parents.
+Later, after an argument in which Iya orders Sasha to stop coming to their apartment with food, Sasha invites Masha to meet his parents.
 Iya walks to Dr. Ivanovich's house and tearfully asks him to impregnate her.
 He declines, but invites her to come with him and leave the city tomorrow.

 Masha visits Sasha's parents at their large, posh estate, where Sasha introduces her as his girlfriend, soon to be wife, but Masha receives a very cold response.
 The mother judges Masha for having served as an "army base wife" (Походно-полевая жена).
 Masha intentionally misled Sasha's mother by saying that she lived temporarily with different soldiers, who were capable of providing for and protecting her.
 Masha "reveals" that her abdominal scar was not caused by a combat shrapnel injury as she had earlier described to the doctor, but by many abortions.
-Her comment was a stereotype of what civilians thought of fighting women during the war not respecting those women's sacrifice and heroism.
+Her comment was a stereotype of what civilians thought about fighting women during the war - not respecting those women's sacrifice and heroism.
 She says what those people could believe in, instead of the truth.
 She asserts that Sasha loves her, and they will have a child, given to them from her friend.
-The mother warns Masha that Sasha would becomes bored with her and discard her.
+The mother warns Masha that Sasha would become bored with her and discard her.
 Sasha, enraged, storms out of the room, and Masha rides the tram home alone.

 On the way home, Masha's tram hits a tall woman.
 Masha is unable to recognize the woman dead underneath the tram, and runs home to find Iya having an episode.
 Iya reveals she is not actually pregnant.
 Masha begins hitting her, but stops.
 Masha promises Iya that Sasha won't be coming around any more, and that they will be together from now on, will have a good life and raise a healthy child together, who will resemble both mothers, and will cure them from all pain they have carried until now.
 The two weep together in an embrace.